 Business Knowledge Beyond Compare

-Business valuations are used by many banks to support conventional loan underwriting, bank workouts, going-concern appraisals, real estate and business sale transactions, as well for consulting and planning purposes.
-CES offers business valuations for a wide range of business types which are compliant with SBA when financing the sale of a business or the transfer to a next generation of a family business.
+Business valuation services are used by many banks to support conventional loan underwriting, bank workouts, going-concern appraisals, real estate and business sale transactions, as well for consulting and planning purposes.
+CES offers business valuation services for a wide range of business types which are compliant with SBA when financing the sale of a business or the transfer to a next generation of a family business.

 Going Concern Appraisals